 Buy Salomon MTN Lab: £155 at Ellis Brigham

-The Grid hits two key areas for ski tourers and backcountry folk of all stripes - it’s lightweight at 400 grams, and has excellent adjustable ventilation to handle the inevitable changes in cardio.
+The Grid helmet is a good one for ski tourers for two main reasons: it’s lightweight at 400 grams, and it has excellent adjustable ventilation to handle the inevitable changes in cardio.
 This is down to the Thermostat control slider, which can easily be operated with gloves on, while fogging is minimised by the Stack Ventilation vents.

 More widely, the Grid has the latest protection in the shape of MIPS Spherical technology, which allows the outer liner to rotate around the inner liner in the event of an accident, reducing rotational energy.
 Available in eight stylish, matt, colourways, there’s also a glove-friendly magnetic closure to minimise fumbling around.